 There can be all kinds of reasons a woman has trouble getting pregnant, but PCOS is all-too-often the culprit.
 Polycystic ovary syndrome, or PCOS, affects 1 in every 10 women of childbearing age, which adds up to a lot of women.
 Sure, they’re not all actively trying to conceive, but those who are will find PCOS poses a hurdle.
-The good news—it’s a hurdle that can be cleared.
-PCOS is one of the most common causes of infertility in women, but having it doesn’t mean you can’t get pregnant.
-Supplementing with ingredients proven to support women with PCOS can help increase your chances, and so can speaking with your doctor and dietician.
+The good news—it’s a hurdle that can be managed.
+PCOS is one of the most common causes fertility issues in women, but having it doesn’t mean you can’t get pregnant.
+Speak with your medical professional if you feel you have any symptoms.
+See how supplementing with certain nutrients have been shown to support women with PCOS on the preconception journey.

 During this PCOS Awareness month, we’ve got the real deal on PCOS and fertility.